 The indigenous Ainu people founded Otaru

 In July 1899, Otaru officially opened for trading with America and the United Kingdom

-The many impressive buildings in the town date back to when Otaru was the Wall Street of the North.
+The many impressive buildings in the town date back to when Otaru was a flourishing trade and business center.
 Many of the buildings along the canal from a century ago have been repurposed as shops, glasswork studios, coffee houses and restaurants.
 These old warehouses of brick and stone look great in the evening, as oil lamps are lit and placed on the cobbled streets.

 In Otaru, also known as the town of hills, the highest vantage point is the top of Mt.
 Tengu which offers panoramic views of Ishikari Bay, the Shakotan Peninsula, and Otaru.
 The mountain towers over the city and also becomes a popular ski resort in winter.
 Take the ropeway car to Tenguyama Shrine to get the best view.
 The cliffs at Omotai also attract many visitors, especially in summer.

 If you're looking for hot spring accommodation, nearby Asarigawa Onsen has plenty of riverside hotels and B&Bs.
 You can enjoy golf and tennis, autumn leaves in the fall and skiing in winter.

 Looking for somewhere special to take your partner?
 Otaru Canal, a fun tourist spot right near most of the warehouse shops and portside restaurants, is considered a special power spot for couples.
 They also float beautiful lights and lanterns down the canal during festivals.

 At Otaru the ocean is at your door.
 Large ships bring in the freshest fish daily to market, which means you can get some of the best seafood in Japan.
 Be sure to check out the fantastic sushi shops near the port.